danielpeter/specfem3d/02_getting_started.md

 ———.
 1998b.
 “A Parallel Algorithm for Multilevel Graph Partitioning and Sparse Matrix Ordering.” *Journal of Parallel and Distributed Computing* 48: 71–85.

 ———.
 1998c.
-“Multilevel \(k\)-Way Partitioning Scheme for Irregular Graphs.” *Journal of Parallel and Distributed Computing* 48 (1): 96–129.
+“Multilevel $k$-Way Partitioning Scheme for Irregular Graphs.” *Journal of Parallel and Distributed Computing* 48 (1): 96–129.

 Liu, Qing, Jeremy Logan, Yuan Tian, Hasan Abbasi, Norbert Podhorszki, Jong Youl Choi, Scott Klasky, et al. 2013.
-“Hello ADIOS: the challenges and lessons of developing leadership class I/O frameworks.” *Concurrency and Computation: Practice and Experience*, n/a–/a. doi:[10.1002/cpe.3125](http://dx.doi.org/10.1002/cpe.3125).
+“Hello ADIOS: the challenges and lessons of developing leadership class I/O frameworks.” *Concurrency and Computation: Practice and Experience*, n/a–. <https://doi.org/10.1002/cpe.3125>.

 Oliveira, S. P., and G. Seriani.
 2011.
 “Effect of Element Distortion on the Numerical Dispersion of Spectral-Element Methods.” *Communications in Computational Physics* 9 (4): 937–58.